djalbat/murmuration/README.md

 There are several points worth noting:

+* A local `using()` function has been employed rather the function supplied by the package, because the `Statement` class it utilities has been extended for convenience.
+For example, `selectFromAccount()` is defined in the application's own `Statement` class.
 * Each operation provides a connection and a context as well as three callbacks.
-* The three callbacks allow the result of the execution to determine whether the application should proceed to the next operation or if the transaction should be aborted or completed.
+These allow the result of the execution to determine whether the application should proceed to the next operation or if the transaction should be aborted or completed.
-* A local `using()` function has been employed rather the the function supplied by the package, because the `Statement` class it utilities has been extended for convenience.
-More on this later.
-* The `selectFromAccount()` is defined in the application's own `Statement` class, again more on this later.
 * The `where()` method takes a plain old JavaScript object.
 * The `one()` method takes a handler that is called if one row is returned.
 * The `else()` method takes a handler that is called in all other cases.